mrbid/Borg-ER-3/README.md

 * **Binds to play audio:** spacebar, mouse3, mouse4
 * **Reset envelope:** right click on it
 * **Scroll dial sensitivity selection:** right click, three sensitvity options
-* Adjust the dials by left clicking and dragging or hovering and scrolling mouse 3 in the Y axis.
+* Adjust dials by left click and drag or hover and scroll mouse 3 in the Y axis.
 * BIQUADS are executed from left to right, first BIQUAD 1, then 2, then 3.
 * You can use the Load button to reset any changes since your last Save.
 * You can mouse 3 Y axis scroll zoom the oscilloscope, right click to reset zoom.